Homemade Tamales

 • Water

-• Jalapeño Peppers: with the stems removed and cut in half.
+• Jalapeño Peppers: Remove stems and cut in half.
+Leave the seeds in for more spice, remove for less.

 • Olive Oil